 Prior to starting a new job, you may undergo a background check and drug test.
-Background checks include criminal background search and sexual offender registry check.
+Background checks include criminal background searches and sexual offender registry checks.
 If, for any reason, there is an issue from your past, address it head-on with the Human Resources professional at your potential new employer rather than letting them discover it on their own.

 Dossier/Credential Management Service